California Nature Guide: November 2026

 Go deeper with the California guides

-The complete California birding, native-plant, wildflower, and night-sky guides — or the whole year in one bundle.
+The complete California birding, native-plant, and night-sky references — or the whole year, week by week, in one book.

 Same month elsewhere: November in Colorado · November in Connecticut · November in Delaware